ControlCplusControlV/Yul-Log/README.md

 yul-log init
 ```

-Now you are all set up and can write
+Now you are all set up and can write `.yulp` files inside of the `Yul+ Contracts` directory.
 ## Commands

 ```